Princeton SpaceShot Team

 Saad Mirza '21

-The project manager for SpaceShot, Saad has basically been a space enthusiast since birth.
+The team lead for SpaceShot, Saad has basically been a space enthusiast since birth.

-Saad has worked at Georgia Tech’s Aerospace Systems Design Lab (ASDL) and managed the 2017-2018 SpaceShot project team, successfully gaining University approvals, conducting systems-level design, trajectory and aerodynamic analysis, and obtaining Federal authorization for space launch from the FAA Office of Commercial Space Transportation (AST).
+Saad managed the 2017-2018 SpaceShot project team, successfully gaining University approvals, and obtaining Federal authorization for space launch from the FAA/AST.

 Saad is also the President of the Princeton Rocketry Club, and is an officer of the Princeton Aviation Association.